roatienza/deep-text-recognition-benchmark/README.md

 # Vision Transformer for Fast and Efficient Scene Text Recognition (ICDAR2021)

-ViTSTR is built using a fork of [CLOVA AI Deep Text Recognition Benchmark](https://github.com/clovaai/deep-text-recognition-benchmark).
-The original documentation is at the bottom.
-Below we document how to train and test ViTSTR-Tiny and ViTSTR-small.
+ViTSTR is built using a fork of [CLOVA AI Deep Text Recognition Benchmark](https://github.com/clovaai/deep-text-recognition-benchmark) whose original documentation is at the bottom.
+Below we document how to train and evaluate ViTSTR-Tiny and ViTSTR-small.

 ## Train ViTSTR-Tiny